Key Takeaways

 Hazards to health

-Unfortunately, extended storage of some cheese varieties can lead to the release of toxic gases.
+Extended storage of some cheese varieties can lead to the release of toxic gases.
 These gases pose a health risk to anybody who enters the hold or container.
-Therefore, pre-ventilation and a gas measurement should be carried out before container entry, where necessary.
+Pre-ventilation and gas measurement should be carried out before container entry, where necessary.

 Contamination